Search

 Russell Payne

-Russell Payne was named Northwestern’s head men’s soccer coach on Friday, May 7, 2021.
-Payne arrived in Evanston after 11 seasons as head coach at Army West Point.
+Russell Payne is set to begin his fifth season leading the Northwestern University men's soccer program in 2025.
+Payne, who was named the program's fourth head coach on May 7, 2021, arrived in Evanston following 11 seasons as head coach at Army West Point.

 Payne has developed talent at the highest level, serving as the United States Men’s National Team goalkeepers coach from 2015-17 and as a current assistant coach and goalkeepers coach for four youth national programs.
 He mentored 31 All-Patriot League standouts in his 11 years in West Point, including 16 All-Region selections, a two-time Patriot League Goalkeeper of the Year, and two-time Patriot League Defensive Player of the Year.

 A top-flight recruiter in the college soccer community, Payne has signed several classes ranked among the Top-25 nationally - including the No. 5 class in 2022 - according to Top Drawer Soccer.
-He played a major role in the development of Zac McGraw, the program’s first Major League Soccer Superdraft selection in 2020.
+He played a major role in the development of Zac McGraw, the program’s first MLS SuperDraft selection in 2020.

 In 2013, Payne oversaw one of the best individual seasons in Army West Point history, as goalkeeper Winston Boldt earned National Soccer Coaches Association of America (NSCAA) All-America honors with a program-record 12 shutouts.
 In addition to becoming the Black Knights’ first All-American since 1974, Boldt was named back-to-back Patriot League Goalkeeper of the Year in 2013 and 2014.